 [Branching Out: Attiring for the Public Memorial and the Family Tree]

-This diptych reveals the dual nature of the funeral as it transitions into the public memorial phase (公祭).
+This set reveals the nature of the funeral as it transitions into the public memorial phase (公祭).
 The left image features a traditional "Silk and Bamboo" Chinese orchestra.
-Unlike the raw, piercing "Hakka Bayin" played on the first day to communicate with the heavens, this ensemble—featuring instruments like the guzheng (zither), erhu (fiddle), and ruan (lute)—is a modern Taiwanese funeral addition designed specifically for the living.
+Unlike the raw, piercing "Hakka Bayin" played on the first day which was meant to communicate with the heavens, this ensemble is a modern Taiwanese funeral addition designed specifically for the living.
+It features instruments like the guzheng (zither), erhu (fiddle), and ruan (lute).
 Its purpose is to create a solemn, elegant, and peaceful auditory landscape to comfort visiting guests and mourning families.
 Yet, despite the soothing melodies, the physical and emotional toll of the days-long rituals is undeniable.
 In the right image, my cousin rests exhaustedly in a corner.
 Dressed in a black mourning robe signifying the grandchild generation, with a red patch on his sleeve denoting the centenarian’s auspicious passing, his slumped posture and downcast eyes present a stark contrast to the formal performance on the left.
 Together, they capture the reality of a long goodbye: the public presentation of grace juxtaposed with the private, heavy weight of grief and fatigue.

 [Final Words]